 In 2003, the 78th Texas Legislature created the Office of Inspector General to strengthen the Health and Human Services Commission's capacity to combat fraud, waste, and abuse in publicly funded state-run Health and Human Services programs.

-The IG's mission, as prescribed by statute, is the "prevention, detection, audit, inspection, review, and investigation of fraud, waste, and abuse in the provision and delivery of all health and human services in the state, including services through any state-administered health or human services program that is wholly or partly federally funded, and the enforcement of state law relating to the provision of these services."
+The OIG's mission, as prescribed by statute, is the "prevention, detection, audit, inspection, review, and investigation of fraud, waste, and abuse in the provision and delivery of all health and human services in the state, including services through any state-administered health or human services program that is wholly or partly federally funded, and the enforcement of state law relating to the provision of these services."

 Our primary tools for detecting, deterring, and preventing fraud, waste, and abuse are audits (conducted under the federal "Yellow Book" standard); investigations (conducted pursuant to generally accepted investigative policies); and inspections (conducted under the federal "Silver Book" standard); and reviews (conducted under the federal "Green Book" standard).